Data Security and Self Service Search Records

 Another way to secure the data would be through a search record that is just EMPLID search key based.
 You then place some searchInit code on the search record to force the current user to only see their own EMPLID.
 You just have to be careful because the SearchInit event will be bypassed if data is passed in the query string of the URL.
 You can ensure that searchInit always fires by:

-- Setting the Component Property – “Force Search Processing” to ON or checked
+- Setting the Component Property - “Force Search Processing” to ON

 - This will ensure that the SearchInit event is not bypassed which can happen by passing parameters in at the query string.